Zvika Fogel: Political career

 He joined the Otzma Yehudit party in September 2022 and was placed tenth on the combined Religious Zionist Party-Otzma Yehudit list for the 2022 Israeli legislative election.
 He became an MK following the election.

 In an interview with British broadcaster Channel 4 in December 2022, Fogel stated that Israel was too "merciful" towards Palestinians and "the concept of proportionality should cease to exist."
 He further asserted that "if it is [to choose between] one Israeli mother crying, or a thousand Palestinian mothers crying, then a thousand Palestinian mothers will cry."

+Fogel was first appointed to the Knesset 's National Security Committee in February 2023, though he briefly left the position in February 2025 after Otzma Yehudit left the government, and was replaced by Boaz Bismuth.
+That May, Fogel was reinstated in the position, as Otzma Yehudit returned to the government.

 In February 2023, Fogel announced his support for reprisal attacks against Palestinian villages in retaliation for terror attacks.
 Speaking in favor of settler violence targeting the Palestinian town of Huwara, Fogel stated that, "A closed, burnt Huwara — that's what I want to see.
 That's the only way to achieve deterrence.
 After a murder like yesterday's, we need burning villages when the IDF doesn't act."
 Fogel also stated, "We need to stop shying away from collective punishment."

 During the Gaza War, Fogel called for the ethnic cleansing of the Gaza Strip, saying that there should not be a single Palestinian left in Gaza at the end of the war.

+Fogel announced in September 2026 that he would not run in the 2026 Israeli legislative election after being placed in an unrealistic slot on the party's electoral list.